How to Reuse Your Creative Writing Course Work

 Night Sky with Exit Wounds by Ocean Vuong – Much of this groundbreaking poetry collection was written during his MFA studies.

 Revisit old folders.
-Pull up your past assignments and read them with fresh eyes.
+Pull up past assignments to read with fresh eyes.

-Sort by potential.
+Sort by theme, relevance, and potential.
 Which pieces still resonate?
-Which ones hold a strong voice or idea?
+Which ones hold a voice or idea that remains timely?

-Submit widely.
+Submit for publication.
 Consider literary journals, anthologies, or even self-publishing platforms.
-That graded story might be your next published clip.